 But perhaps the most interesting initiative that stood out for me was one pioneered by Casterbridge Animal Hospital in association with the Lowveld Region of the SANParks Honorary Rangers and the Wuppertal Zooverein.
 The initiative involves training each handler on basic dog first aid so they are able to care for and attend to their dog while hot on the heels of poachers.
 What this means is that should these four brand new additions to the canine unit be bitten by a snake, lacerate a paw or get dehydrated while deep in the bush, we can all rest easy knowing that we won’t lose a dog in order to save a rhino.

-Thus far, 22 trauma kits have been handed over to the handlers who have received this doggie first aid training and the K9 Centre also has their own master trauma kit.
-But it doesn’t end there – the aim is now to compile more comprehensive kits for the section rangers, and the Honorary Rangers are even looking to buy/obtain a container which they can convert into a mobile vet clinic, complete with anesthesia machine, operating table and the like.
+Thus far, 22 trauma kits have been handed over to the handlers who have received this doggie first aid training and the K9 Centre also has its own master trauma kit.
+But it doesn’t end there – the aim is now to compile more comprehensive kits for the section rangers, and the Honorary Rangers are even looking to buy/obtain a container which they can convert into a mobile vet clinic, complete with anaesthesia machine, operating table and the like.
 But this all costs money, or donations kindly given from those with access to this sort of equipment.
 And this, my fellow puppy-lovers, is where you come in!
 Have a way to help?
 Want to donate to the K9 Centre by way of cash or equipment?
 Then be sure to contact Grant Coleman, chairman of the Lowveld Region of the SANParks Honorary Rangers, via email and do your part to support the canines of Kruger!